You’ll find everything you need to know here but please remember you are welcome to get in touch and ask any question you have.

 Yes, my therapy room in my home office is on the ground floor as is the rest room.

-In my central Chester office the therpay room is on the ground floor as is a rest room, however there is a step to get into the building.
+In my Chester office the therapy room is on the ground floor and also has a disabled restroom.
+There is a step into the office but we do have a tailored wheel chair ramp.

 My partner, friend, or family member really needs therapy.
 Can I refer someone for counselling?